 Cost of studying in Ireland

-TThe tuition fees vary between chosen field of study, university and programme.
+The tuition fees vary between chosen field of study, university and program.
 Furthermore, there is a big difference in the tuition fees for European and non-European students.
-Students from outside the EU and EEA can expect to pay around €9,000 per year as a minimum, with some courses costing up to €30,000 per year.
+Students from outside the EU and EEA can expect to pay around €9,000 per year as a minimum, with some courses can cost up to €30,000 per year.

 |Study Program||Average fees(in EUR)|